The final hour of our excursion into broadcast excellence is underway.

 Among the nation's pool of unaffiliated voters, Republican candidates also have the edge when it comes to the economy.

-These surprising results came from a or come from a Rasmussen reports national telephone survey that asked voters to name which individual candidate they trust most on particular issues.
+These surprising results came from a, or come from a Rasmussen report's national telephone survey that asked voters to name which individual candidate they trust most on particular issues.

 On an individual basis, Hillary Clinton was the top choice on four or five issues among all voters.

-Another Democrat Barack Obama did especially well among unaffiliated voters.
+Another Democrat, Barack Obama, did especially well among unaffiliated voters.

-But the when you bought it all down, the Republicans well, let me put it a different way.
+But when you boil it all down, the Republicans, let me put it a different way, the Democrats do not have any kind of an advantage.

 And they presume that they do, by the way.

-They are thinking that they own this election cycle, and that it's only a matter of time because they think they've convinced the American people that Republicans are horrible, rotten to the core.
+They are thinking that they own this election cycle and that it's only a matter of time because they think they've convinced the American people that Republicans are horrible, rotten to the core, Bush stinks, of course, all of that.

-Such what?
+That's what?

-It's uh Chicago, Soldier Field Chicago.
+It's Chicago, Soldier Field, Chicago.

 Aha.